antireaction/queerrights-en/docs/transrights/transition.md

 #### Counter-studies that aren't actually counters

-Some cissexists try to cite the following studies, but which don't actually say what they think they do, i.e. they don't actually disprove the fact that transitioning is helpful to trans people in alleviating gender dysphoria.
+Some cissexists try to cite the following studies, but which don't at all say what they think they do:

 <details>